jacobalberty/unifi-docker/README.md

 For example, in this project the container named `jacobalberty/unifi` (with no "tag") provides the most recent stable release.
-See the table below for the current version.
+The table below lists recent versions.

 The `rc` tag (for example, `jacobalberty/unifi:rc`) uses the most recent Release Candidate from the UniFi APT repository.